getporter/porter/docs/content/build-image.md

 Generating Dockerfile =======>
 FROM quay.io/deis/lightweight-docker-go:v0.2.0
 FROM debian:stretch
-COPY cnab/ /cnab/
+COPY * /cnab/app/
-COPY porter.yaml/cnab/app/porter.yaml
+RUN mv /cnab/app/cnab/app/* /cnab/app &&     rm -r /cnab/app/cnab
 CMD ["/cnab/app/run"]
 COPY --from=0 /etc/ssl/certs/ca-certificates.crt /etc/ssl/certs/ca-certificates.crt

 # exec mixin has no buildtime dependencies
 ```

 Porter starts the Dockerfile by using a base image.
-The base image is currently not configurable.
-Next, the `cnab` directory is added to the image.
+You can customize the base image by specifying a Dockerfile template in the **porter.yaml**.
+Next, contents of the current directory are copied into `cnab/app/` in the invocation image.
 This will include any contributions from dependencies and the mixin executables.
-Next, the _porter.yaml_ is added to the image.
 Next, an entry point that conforms to the CNAB specification is added to the image.
 Finally, a set of CA certificates is added.

 Once this is completed, the image is built and pushed to the specified Docker registry: